OFFERED BY Duke UNIVERSITY

 Test your webpage

-eg: to be sure that you can see the images.
+eg: to be sure that you can see images.

 Be aware of…